Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

 Kung Pao Tofu

-Our kung pao tofu is a vegan stir-fried recipe with a piquant, sweet, savory flavor blend and a sticky and chewy texture.
+Our kung pao tofu is an easy stir-fry recipe with sweet and sour flavors and a perfectly chewy texture.

-Make this delicious Chinese-inspired dish in less than 30 minutes and get plenty of plant-based protein, nuts, and fresh veggies.
+Make this Chinese-inspired dish in less than 30 minutes and get plenty of plantbased protein, and fresh veggies.
+It's best served with basmati rice, or noodles.

 Prep Time: 10 minutes